INFO & FAQ

 • When/where is it?

-Where: Hellman Hollow, Lindley & Marx meadows in Golden Gate Park, San Francisco, CA. Read below for a map.
+Where: Hellman Hollow, Lindley & Marx meadows in Golden Gate Park, San Francisco, CA.

 • What time are we allowed in?